 If you own your home, you need to be aware of furnace safety.
 While most of the time your furnace is going to run normally, you only need one mechanical problem to put you and the other occupants of the house in danger.
 If you’re looking for ways to keep your house safer this winter, you should have your heater inspected, and you should follow these important furnace safety tips.

 One of the most comprehensive ways of ensuring that your furnace is in good working condition is to get an inspection done regularly.
+You can visit localunitedservices.com/encinitas-ca to schedule an inspection or repair services.
 If you schedule your inspection just before winter, you’ll be able to enjoy all the peace of mind that comes with knowing that your heater will work well for the coming season, saving you money.
 You’ll also love that you don’t have to worry about having a trained professional do the maintenance work because you won’t have to worry about them making mistakes that could make your furnace unsafe.
-Autumn is a good time to get your inspections done, but you should also keep records of the dates that you had your previous inspections completed and what was found during them.
+Autumn is a good time to get your inspections done to find out of you will be needing a furnace repair service, but you should also keep records of the dates that you had your previous inspections completed and what was found during them.
 Keep them on a clipboard in your utility room so that you can look back on the dates and notes about what the technician found.

 Flammable materials, such as paint thinner, are some of the most dangerous materials in your home.
 Never store flammable chemicals or other materials near your furnace, which has a flame that can light them on fire.
 Other materials that you should keep out of your utility closet where your furnace is located include gasoline, wood scraps, sawdust, rags, paint, and papers.
 If your furnace is located in the laundry room, you need to be very careful of where you hang your clothes, and cleaning solutions should be kept in airtight containers because some fumes can be flammable.
 You should also be especially careful of ammonia fumes.